sgall17a/encodermenu/README.md

  ##  Writing action functions.

-There are several considerations so we will need to come back to this topic later.
+There are several considerations in writing action functions so we will need to come back to this topic later.
-At this stage you can just write a function as long as it is quick.
+At this stage you can just write a function as long as it runs quickly.

   ```python
   def  showblueneopixels():
       for a in range(smallnumber):
          do_something()
   ```
 This will work  as a menu function.
-The menu will be unchanged, which is usually fine, especially if your function is quick.
+The menu will be unchanged, which is usually fine, especially if your function is small and quick.
 However, if the function takes a long time to run it will block and the menu system will freeze.
 We can get around blocking by writing an async function.
 More on this later.